 National Eagle Scout Association / Boy Scouts of America

 I earned my Eagle Scout rank in 1988 with Troop 509 NASA/JPL and have stayed involved with the Boy Scouts of America in many capacities.
 Our family has always been involved in Scouting.
 My younger brother Bryen, and my older brother Darren also earned the rank of Eagle Scout, and Darren’s two sons earned their Eagles recently.
-My sons will bridge into Boy Scouts over the next few years.
-We are currently with Cub Scout Pack 357.
+I am proud that my two boys went through Cub Scouts with Pack 357 and have decided to join Troop 509.
+Both are excited to earn the rank of Eagle Scout.
+I spend most of my Monday evenings with them at Boy Scout meetings.

 REALTORS® Read Across Pasadena